First Class, Business Class, Working Class

 I remember one other thing: a city official was sat next to me and was very keen to discuss the latest trends in viticulture, another subject about which I knew nothing, outside what I’d learned from the movie Sideways.
 The last bottle of wine I’d bought was Buckfast, but I’d recently proof-read an article praising Hungarian vineyards.
 I mentioned them and off he went, mistaking my mimicry for real knowledge.
 That was the moment I began to understand the limitless potential of effective bullshitting, too.

 Things spiralled from there.
-Within a few months I’d moved to Dubai to become a full-time travel writer.
+Within a few months I’d moved to Dubai to become a full-time travel writer on an in-flight magazine.
 The work itself had little value, but I was sent on assignment everywhere from Chicago to Melbourne, from Cape Town to Kathmandu.
 I briefly accumulated some savings, fell in love, then spent the lot travelling around the world with her to every continent on Earth.
 She taught me photography and we experienced things we didn’t know were possible.
 We finished that trip after 18 long months, landed back in the UK and argued about money for a couple of years before going back to Dubai, the only place we knew for certain we’d find it.
 That led to all seven continents again.
 Trip after trip, flight after flight, tens of thousands of words and, increasingly, photographs.

 There were complications along the way.
 The relationship ended, for one thing, and I picked up type one diabetes at the age of 30, for another.
 I used both as motivators to live an even bigger life.

 I’ve read that poverty can defined as having an inability to choose, but for several years I have been able to beam into almost any lifestyle that’s taken my fancy.
 I have learned Sri Lankan martial arts and met astronauts.
 In the same week, I have walked through Arctic snow and Amazonian rain.
 I have swum with sharks, locked eyes with polar bears, witnessed the march of emperor penguins.
-I competed in bobsleigh – and won a medal.
+I competed in bobsleigh – and even won a medal.
 I was awarded a certificate of gratitude from the Japanese government, only the fourth foreigner to receive it at the time (Lady Gaga and Justin Bieber were my predictable contemporaries).
 I have travelled extensively enough to have opinions on olive oils and know that I dislike Paris and LA.
 I have eaten entire constellations of Michelin-starred food, meals much better than those I was served during lunch receptions with royals, or dinners followed by cigar-smoking with ambassadors.
 None of them could have guessed that my first job was on a market stall at 15, that I’d been expelled from school, or that at 18 I was fired from McDonalds for theft and quickly handed over to the police.

-As time tumbled past, I turned out to be uncommonly suited to being travel writer and photographer.
+As time tumbled past, I turned out to be uncommonly suited to being a travel writer and photographer.
 I don’t mean I’m great as either, but I am competent in both and, just as crucially, I work well on the road: I don’t get any kind of motion sickness; I write most prolifically on planes; I tolerate jetlag well; I average food poisoning less than once a year, which is respectable considering I’m normally travelling for seven or eight months of each one.

 Along the way, I have missed births, funerals and weddings.
 I was travelling when my father died and pretended to be when they cremated him.
 I couldn’t tell you the names of half my friends’ children.
-The price of doing this job is high, never mind having to spend around half of any income facilitating it.
+The price of doing this job is high, never mind having to spend around half of any income to facilitate it.
 I have never owned a house, nor a car, and these things have never felt further away than they do right now.

 Still, one hundred and ten countries in total, all seven continents at least four times each.
 Stories for days.
 I have now spent more time in Antarctica than I have in France.
 I’ve seen all of the New Seven Wonders of the World (Petra is the best).
 If you were to have paid for the things I’ve done, the experiences I’ve had, I’d guess you’d be facing a bill for over £2 million.